Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 The Murdochs pointed to the process they set up since Ailes' departure, including the involvement of outside lawyers to evaluate complaints from women who allege harassment.
 Those lawyers work for Paul, Weiss — the longtime Murdoch law firm that handled many of the defense proceedings for News America.

 In London, the executive atop the Murdochs' British newspaper wing is Rebekah Brooks, the former tabloid editor who had to resign from that same CEO position during the scandal in the summer of 2011.
-James Murdoch, who resigned as chairman of News Corp's U.K. division and of Sky during the scandal, is back as chairman of Sky.
+James Murdoch, who resigned as chairman of News Corp.'s U.K. division and of Sky during the scandal, is back as chairman of Sky.

-According to two former News Corp executives, Carlucci offered several times to resign during the height of the News America Marketing lawsuits.
+According to two former News Corp. executives, Carlucci offered several times to resign during the height of the News America Marketing lawsuits.
 Murdoch said no. Carlucci finally departed in June 2014.

 One footnote: Valassis, awarded a half-billion dollars in its settlement, has more recently returned to court.
-The new suit alleges that News Corp violated their agreement by continuing to engage in aggressive, anti-competitive practices.
+The new suit alleges that News Corp. violated their agreement by continuing to engage in aggressive, anti-competitive practices.
 News America is denying those claims, too.

 For several years after the hacking and corruption scandal erupted in the U.K., the Murdochs feared the blowback might harm their ability to hold onto their American television licenses.
 Now, the question arises whether their American controversies — including one totaling close to $1 billion — might sink their ability to make a huge broadcasting acquisition in the U.K.